MiraiSubject/awesome-osu-tournaments/README.md

 # awesome-osu-tournaments

-This is a collection of useful tools and resources for hosting an osu! tournament.
+This is a collection of useful tools and resources for managing an osu! tournament.

 ## Official Resources